PROCUREMENT AND SUPPLIER CONTRACT MANAGEMENT

 During uncertain and challenging times procurements supply chain role is critical to secure supplies and services.
 This online e-course will arm you with practical skills and knowledge that you can apply in all aspects of contract management.
 Reducing time costs and risk and increasing reputation confidence and integrity for you and your business.

 You can complete the course in your own time, around work or family commitments.
 This course has been broken down in to 6 videos making the information user friendly and easy to digest, each video is approximately 25 - 45 minutes long.
+This course is CPD accredited.

 Once you have finished the course, why not contact us to discuss the next steps in